leonfiasco/nova-test-app/README.md

 I would also find a way to put the images into one file and some destructure them and import them into the card component

+I would've like to complete the bonus challenge to add some error handling I will probanly do this soon for learning purposes